MoneyforNotn/Mindful-Presence-app/README.md

+# Privacy Policy version 1.0 for the Mindful Presence iOS app

+*Mindful Presence* iOS application collects and utilizes information solely for essential App functionality.
+App collects user's Email address, Phone number, Photos or videos (if uploaded), User ID, Product interaction data, and Crash data.
+This information is used exclusively to authenticate users, enable features, prevent fraud, implement security measures, ensure server uptime, minimize app crashes, improve scalability and performance, and provide customer support.
+The App integrates with OpenAI for AI-generated alignment ideas, and data sent to OpenAI for this purpose is subject to their privacy policies; no other personal data is shared with any other third parties.
+Beyond this, the App does not access the internet.
+We employ appropriate security measures to protect your data.
+For questions, please contact us at mindfulpresencehelp@gmail.com
+***
+***
-# Mindful Presence app
+# Mindful Presence iOS app
-Native App Store Daily Alignment app - practice presence by connecting your goals with everyday actions
+### Daily Alignment app - practice presence by connecting your goals with everyday actions

 **Mindful Presence is designed to help you cultivate a deeper connection with yourself through daily alignment practices.
 By setting clear intentions and acknowledging your emotions, you develop greater self-awareness and presence in your daily life.**

-Regular practice helps you stay grounded, make conscious choices, and live more intentionally.
-Our approach combines ancient wisdom with modern psychology to support your journey toward mindfulness and personal growth.
+**Regular practice helps you stay grounded, make conscious choices, and live more intentionally.
+Our approach combines ancient wisdom with modern psychology to support your journey toward mindfulness and personal growth.**

 # How to use